kpchi/hackaguide/Pre-Event/Ticketing.md

 - Accessibility to various groups
 	- Individuals from groups under-represented in technology.
 	- Those with special needs or requiring special accommodations.

+---

+The On-Day Execution Segment can be found [here](On-Day-Execution/Ticketing.md)